-However, while the hyperbolic views of Lugano and Maradona would be laughable were they not so offensive to those whose human rights are actually being violated on a daily basis across the globe, there is no denying that a not insignificant number of people within football believe the ban to be "excessive".
+However, while the hyperbolic views of Lugano and Maradona would be laughable were they not so offensive to those whose human rights are actually being violated on a daily basis across the globe, there is no denying that a not insignificant number of people within soccer believe the ban to be "excessive."

 However, while the striker's crime is as indefensible as it is inexplicable, the argument that he has been treated differently to his peers is understandable — because he has been.

 Nobody is disputing the fact that Suarez deserved to be sanctioned.
 Banning a repeat offender for four months for biting could not normally be considered excessive, as it is a reprehensible act worthy of a significant suspension.
 But in this instance it could be argued that the punishment is too severe, and the issue is the inconsistency.

 Firstly, there is the fact that Suarez's suspension extends beyond international soccer.
 Not only will he miss his country's next nine competitive fixtures, he will also be unavailable to his club, Liverpool, until the end of October.
 That move was motivated by the fact that this is Suarez's third offense.

 The argument goes that FIFA had to send a clear message that something as contemptible as biting is simply not acceptable within the game.
 Consequently, it came down hard on Suarez.
 Which is truly fair enough ... except for the fact that it blindly chose to ignore previous misdemeanors when it came to considering how long to suspend Pepe after the defender was dismissed during Portugal's 4-0 loss to Germany.